Niels-IO/next-image-export-optimizer/README.md

 to

 ```
-next build && next export && npx next-image-export-optimizer
+next build && next export && next-image-export-optimizer
 ```

 All images in the specified folder will be optimized and reduced versions will be created based on the requested widths.

-The image transformation operation is optimized as it uses hashes to determine whether an images has already been optimized or not.
+The image transformation operation is optimized as it uses hashes to determine whether an image has already been optimized or not.